IMPORTANT DATES AND DEADLINES

 Residency: Must be a resident of Bristol.

-Felony Convictions: Voting privileges are restored upon the release from confinement and parole.
+Felony Convictions: Voting privileges are restored upon the release from confinement.

 In Person: Vote on Election Day at your polling location.
 Go to the designated polling location for your voting district to cast your ballot.
 If you do not know your polling location, contact the Registrars of Voters Office at (203) 758-4461.